 1990: Druther's agrees to become a territory operator for Dairy Queen® and converts 117 Druther's locations in five states to the Dairy Queen® brand.
 Our breakfast program, served since our Burger Queen days, is introduced to the Dairy Queen® system.
 The few remaining Druther's Restaurants unable to convert due to proximity conflicts with existing Dairy Queens are allowed to remain independent Druther's locations.
 As of 2019, the last independent Druther's Restaurant in the world, a former franchise run by the second generation owner Steve McCarty, remains in downtown Campbellsville, Kentucky.

 1991: The conversion to Dairy Queen® is completed.
 The "Druther's Phenomenon" within the Dairy Queen® system begins.
-We would reorganize Druther's International, choosing Druther's Systems as the name of our holding company, to better fit our role as a Dairy Queen franchise operator with over 100 locations.
+We would reorganize Druther's International, choosing Druther's Systems as the name of our holding company, to better fit our role as a Dairy Queen territory operator with over 100 locations in five states.

-1996: Tom Hensley integrates numerous company locations with Dairy Queen® to create Dairy Queen Corporate Stores, bringing along several former Burger Queen and Druther's operators and executives.
-Hensley would become President of the new division within Dairy Queen.
-Druther's Systems remains operational with Robert Gatewood in control as President and operates alongside Dairy Queen Corporate Stores.
-Druther's Systems becomes the operator for South Williamson, Kentucky and Druther's International, now a subsidiary, becomes the operator for Kermit, West Virginia.
+1996: Tom Hensley and Bob Gatewood begin to sell the company stores to Dairy Queen® for the sole purpose of creating Dairy Queen Corporate Stores, a wholly-owned Dairy Queen subsidiary, which former Burger Queen and Druther's executives, employees, and joint venture partners would operate based out of our Louisville headquarters, and of which Hensley would become President.
+Druther's Systems remains operational as a multi-unit franchisee, with Robert Gatewood in control as President, operating alongside Dairy Queen Corporate Stores.
+Druther's Systems becomes the operator for South Williamson, Kentucky, amongst others, and Druther's International, now a subsidiary, becomes the operator for Kermit, West Virginia.
 As of 2019, the two business entities remain operational.

 1997: Berkshire Hathaway and Warren Buffett agree to buy International Dairy Queen, Inc. on October 21st.